Skip to Main Content

 BCite includes symbols that denote Positive, Distinguished, Caution, Superseded by Statute, and Negative references.

+Don’t rely on the signal alone!
 A red signal doesn’t necessarily mean it’s bad law.
 It might be that the case was distinguished or overturned because of one point or legal issue within the legal opinion, but not necessarily the legal issue that you are researching.
+It is critical that you spend the time reading the context of your subsequent citing decision.